Testimonials HITtheWALL 2017

 Just wondering if you could confirm if it will be the same weekend and same (overall) location?
 We got lucky with accommodation this year and want to book it again for next year.

-Not here to sit on the wall, you’re here to HIT the wall!
+Hi Padraig and Jacqueline Not here to sit on the wall, you're here to HIT the wall!
+That was true.

 I wanted to say thank you so much for an unforgettable experience this past weekend!
 I am now home back in California still reliving the whole weekend in my head.
 I admit, I was terribly mortified and intimidated by the whole experience because I felt like I was surrounded by elite swimmers; Channel swimmers that were beyond my athletic caliber.
 What made the biggest impact was how the whole Infinity crew, support staff, and swimmers shared so much unending positivity to me especially when I really needed it.
 It personally pushed me into becoming a better athlete.
 It gave me an idea of what it takes to be a marathon swimmer; whether by going forward each day, each stroke, each yard or meter you gain.
 No matter how small it is, just keep moving forward.
 That is a great feat in itself.
 In addition, I made friends along the way near and far.
 No one made me feel any lesser as a 'rookie' long-distance swimmer as they were open to giving helpful tips, bits of nutrition advice, their personal stories and constant positive reinforcement.
 The Battle of Carlingford Lough may be peanuts for most long distance swimmers, but for me, it was the beginning of my journey.
 At first, I told myself to do my level best and I would be at peace if the staff would pull me out of the water along the way.
 It made a whole difference when I met another fellow swimmer named Amy, who is also from California, when she said "Gay, you just do YOU!"
 I did what I could: Sing a little tune in my head, focus on my mantric breathing, making sure my stroke was in good form as it slid through the water each time; which felt like a jillion strokes all in slow turtle mode.
 I don't remember the names of the kayak support (they were there every stroke along the way!!) but they kept saying "Good girl!" or "You are doing brilliant!" or even "You need to turn left!" because I was anticipating them taking me in.
 I suppose their encouraging words cued me to keep going.
 I think the last half mile, I felt my face getting colder.
 As I reached the mouth of the harbor I was exhausted and didn't know which buoy to follow.
 I recognized Jacqueline from the boat and expressed that I couldn't see because I was at an emotional point.
 Following the boat was my moving marker that led me to the finish line.
 That was the most exhilarating feeling ever!
 My eyes were welling up in my goggles before approaching the launch pad.
 As I took a breath, I heard welcoming cheers along the pier.
 Better yet, open arms were a comforting end of an amazing event.
 I guess I realized I did not give myself permission to give up or surrender.
 And I guess we all have that fear but it's PASSION that makes us fearless.
 The funny thing is that it doesn't stop there!